ubernostrum/django-registration/docs/custom-user.rst

   account is active.

-You also *must* specify the attribute ``USERNAME_FIELD`` on your custom user model, and that field must accept string values.
+You also *must* specify the attribute ``USERNAME_FIELD`` on your custom user model to denote the field used as the username, and that field must accept string values.

 Additionally, the model-based workflow requires this field: